mariolenis/angular-rethinkdb/README.md

 # angular-rethinkdb
-This is a angular module for RethinkDB realtime using Observables and Socket.io-client, this is based and influenced by AngularFire2 module created by
+This is an Angular module for RethinkDB NoSQL realtime database using Observables and Socket.io-client, this is based and influenced by AngularFire2 module created by
 __David East__ so, thanks to him.

-This is a in-working development so apologies for the lack of documentation.
+This is an In-Working development so apologies for the lack of documentation.

 ## Usage
 Here is a simple demo